apache/mxnet/docs/static_site/src/pages/api/faq/distributed_training.md

+---
+layout: page_category
+title:  Distributed Training in MXNet
+category: faq
+faq_c: Deployment Environments
+question: How to do distributed training using MXNet on AWS?
+permalink: /api/faq/distributed_training
+---
 <!--- Licensed to the Apache Software Foundation (ASF) under one -->
 <!--- or more contributor license agreements.
 See the NOTICE file -->
 <!--- distributed with this work for additional information -->